Rose Glen (Sevierville, Tennessee): Rose Glen house

-Historian Robbie Jones called the house at Rose Glen the "most impressive antebellum house ever constructed in Sevier County."
+Historian Robbie Jones calls the house at Rose Glen the "most impressive antebellum house ever constructed in Sevier County."
 The house is a tripartite Greek Revival home consisting of a two-story central block flanked by one-story wings.
 The front facade of the central block includes a recessed portico supported by square Doric columns.
 Enclosed porches are located on both sides of the rear of the central block.
 The house rests on a mostly limestone foundation, although the west wing rests on a brick foundation (possibly left over from the earlier Shields house).
 A split-run staircase in one of the rear porches provides access to the second story of the central block, which contains three bedrooms.
 The house has three cellars, one of which (under the central block) was used as a kitchen, and has three brick chimneys with post-and-lintel mantels.

-The design of Rose Glen was modeled after architect Minard Lafever's "Design for a Country Villa," which appeared in both Lafever's Modern Builders Guide (1833) and Beauties of Modern Architecture (1835).
+The design of Rose Glen was modeled after architect Minard Lafever's "Design for a Country Villa," which appears in both Lafever's Modern Builders Guide (1833) and Beauties of Modern Architecture (1835).
 The design called for a "five-part" villa, consisting of the central block and two wings, and two symmetrically placed outbuildings aligned with the house's northeast and northwest corners.
-At Rose Glen, these two outbuildings— which were used as an office and a loom house— were connected to the main house by flower-lined walkways.
-The loom house and office have designs that match the house, with the same weatherboarding and brick chimneys.
+At Rose Glen, these two outbuildings—which were used as an office and a loom house—were connected to the main house by flower-lined walkways.
+The loom house and office have designs that match the house, with the same clapboarding and brick chimneys.
 A rose garden was maintained in the space between the outbuildings and the main house.